pmichaillat/economic-slack/syllabus.md

 ## Tentative Schedule of Lectures & readings

-At home, before each weekly meeting, you will have to watch [lecture videos](https://pascalmichaillat.org/c2/) and go over [required readings](https://pascalmichaillat.org/c2/).
+At home, before each weekly meeting, you will have to watch [lecture videos](https://pascalmichaillat.org/c2/) and go over [readings](https://pascalmichaillat.org/c2/).

-+ Before Wednesday 14 September: videos & readings in section "Evolution of Business-Cycle Models"
++ Before Wednesday 14 September: videos & readings in ["Overview of business-cycle models"](https://pascalmichaillat.org/c2/#overview-of-business-cycle-models)
-+ Before Wednesday 21 September: videos & readings in section "Matching Function"
++ Before Wednesday 21 September: videos & readings in ["Prevalence of slack and matching function"](https://pascalmichaillat.org/c2/#prevalence-of-slack-and-matching-function)
-+ Before Wednesday 28 September: videos 20–27 & readings in section "Static Model of Slack"
++ Before Wednesday 28 September: videos 20–27 & readings in ["Basic model of slack"](https://pascalmichaillat.org/c2/#basic-model-of-slack)
-+ Before Wednesday 5 October: videos 28–40 in section "Static Model of Slack"
++ Before Wednesday 5 October: videos 28–40 in ["Basic model of slack"](https://pascalmichaillat.org/c2/#basic-model-of-slack)
-+ Before Wednesday 12 October: videos & readings in section "Price and Wage Rigidities"
++ Before Wednesday 12 October: videos & readings in ["Model of slack with income and wealth inequality"](https://pascalmichaillat.org/c2/#model-of-slack-with-income-and-wealth-inequality)
-+ Before Wednesday 19 October: videos & readings in section "Dynamic Model of Slack"
++ Before Wednesday 19 October: videos & readings in ["Discussion of the solution concept"](https://pascalmichaillat.org/c2/#discussion-of-the-solution-concept)
-+ Before Wednesday 26 October: videos & readings in section  "Model of Idleness and Unemployment"
++ Before Wednesday 26 October: videos & readings in ["Price and wage rigidities"](https://pascalmichaillat.org/c2/#price-and-wage-rigidities)
-+ Before Wednesday 2 November: videos & readings in section "Social Welfare, Efficiency, and Inefficiency"
++ Before Wednesday 2 November: videos & readings in ["Model of slack with labor and product markets"](https://pascalmichaillat.org/c2/#model-of-slack-with-labor-and-product-markets)
-+ Before Wednesday 9 November: videos & readings in section "Business-Cycle Fluctuations"
++ Before Wednesday 9 November: videos & readings in  ["Dynamic model of slack"](https://pascalmichaillat.org/c2/#dynamic-model-of-slack)
-+ Before Wednesday 16 November: videos & readings in section "Optimal Monetary Policy"
++ Before Wednesday 16 November: videos & readings in ["Social welfare, efficiency, and inefficiency"](https://pascalmichaillat.org/c2/#social-welfare-efficiency-and-inefficiency)
-+ Before Wednesday 30 November: videos & readings in section "Optimal Fiscal Policy"
++ Before Wednesday 30 November: videos & readings in ["Optimal monetary policy over the business cycle"](https://pascalmichaillat.org/c2/#optimal-monetary-policy-over-the-business-cycle)
-+ Before Wednesday 7 December: videos & readings in section "Slack-Dependent Policy Multipliers"
++ Before Wednesday 7 December: videos & readings in ["Optimal government spending over the business cycle"](https://pascalmichaillat.org/c2/#optimal-government-spending-over-the-business-cycle)

 The required readings cover important material on which the lectures are based.
 You should read them from beginning to end, reproduce the key steps of the derivations, and remember the key results.
 [Supplemental readings](https://pascalmichaillat.org/c2/) are also be provided in each section.
 These readings provide additional theoretical results, empirical evidence, some background, and may provide inspiration for your research.
 If you plan to do research in macroeconomics, you are encouraged to go over all the supplemental readings as well.

 This is a tentative schedule.
-Updates to the schedule will be communicated via the [discussions portal](https://github.com/pascalmichaillat/economic-slack/discussions).
+Updates to the schedule will be communicated via the [discussion forum](https://github.com/pascalmichaillat/economic-slack/discussions).

 ## Summary of lectures & readings